Thank you for visiting my webpage :)

 However, Days before I became a minimalist, I was a Maximalist.

-I am good at collecting things but, I am not good at managing them.
+I was good at collecting things but, I was not good at managing them.

 I couldn’t focus on the things that I have to do and always compared myself with others.